maxkasy/home/_pages/conference/StatisticsSocialConference.md

 * **Location:** Department of Economics, Harvard University
   3rd floor lounge, Littauer Hall, 1805 Cambridge Street, Cambridge, MA 02138
 * **Reimbursement:** We will provide a honorarium of 800$ for out-of-town participants, to cover hotel and travel costs.
-* **Contact:** For logistical questions, if you would like us to reserve a hotel for you, and honararium payments, please contact [Trina Ott](mailto:ott@fas.harvard.edu).
+* **Contact:** For logistical questions, if you would like us to reserve a hotel for you, and for honararium payments, please contact [Trina Ott](mailto:ott@fas.harvard.edu).
 * **Papers and Slides**: Please also email these to Trina, and we will post them on this website before the conference.